ngxs/store/docs/concepts/state.md

 include:

 - `name`: The name of the state slice.
 Note: The name is a required parameter and must be unique for the entire application.
-Names must be object property safe, AKA no dashes, dots, etc.
+Names must be object property safe, (e.g. no dashes, dots, etc).
 - `defaults`: Default set of object/array for this state slice.
 - `children`: Child sub state associations.